 Many herbs are high in a number of nutrients, as discussed in an article published in September 2015 by Journal of Elementology, so they will help boost the nutritional profile of your lentil dish.

 Changing the Cooking Method

 While you can boil, drain and serve lentils, you can also change the cooking method to alter their texture and taste.
 After boiling and draining lentils, add them into a stir fry for a hearty cold-weather dish that is filling and nutritious.

 Mixing With Other Vegetables

 If your standard lentil dish involves lentils with rice or lentils on their own, consider mixing them in with other vegetables.
 Not only will this make your dish more nutritious overall, but it will also add color and variety to your meal.

-- U.S. Department of Agriculture: Kale, Raw
+- U.S. Department of Agriculture: Carrots, Raw

-- U.S. Department of Agriculture: Spinach, Raw
+- U.S. Department of Agriculture: Peppers, Sweet Red, Raw